Chetana16032002/Tour-nest/README.md

 # Tour-nest
-This is a front-end travel website using HTML,CSS,JS,BOOTSTRAP,JQUERY
+This is a front-end travel website